emacsmirror/puppet-ts-mode/README.md

 (puppet-ts-mode-install-grammar)
 ```

 Using the function provided by the package ensures that a version of the parser matching the package will be installed.
-These commands should also be used to update the parser to the corrent version when the package is updated.
+These commands should also be used to update the parser to the correct version when the package is updated.

 ## License